GrizzHacks/Beginners-Portal/Tic-Tac-Toe/README.md

 - After our list creation, we see a nested `for` loop (two or more `for` loops together).
 There's a lot of new information here.
     - `row` and `column` are completely arbitrary.
 You'll typically see these variables represented as `i` and `j`.
     - The first `for` loop says that 'for each row (the [0,0,0] in our array) in the range of 0 - number of rows in our array (`len(board)`), do this:"
-        >**Note** Numbering in programming languages is a bit weird.
+        >-- **Note** -- Numbering in programming languages is a bit weird.
 While we define the first row as 1 and the last as 3, Python sees it as row 0 to row 2.
     - The second `for` loop says 'for each column (the 0 in a row) in the range of 0 - number of columns (# of 0's), do this:"
-        >**Note** The numbering characteristic seen with the rows is also seen with the columns; so the first 0 is numbered '0,' while the last is numbered '2'
+        >-- **Note** -- The numbering characteristic seen with the rows is also seen with the columns; so the first 0 is numbered '0,' while the last is numbered '2'
     - Our `if` statement says "if the space in `board` corresponding to coordinate (row, column) is equivalent to 0, then we will add it to our available list.
-        >**Note** Coordinates move from left to right and top to bottom.
+        >-- **Note** -- Coordinates move from left to right and top to bottom.
 So our array has the coordinates of
         >(0,0) | (0,1) | (0,2)
         >(1,0) | (1,1) | (1,2)
         >(2,0) | (2,1) | (2,2)